bobbycomet/sus-tracker-twitch-bot/README.md

 A bot that reads chats and checks for sus words to give a sus level Add Suspicious Words:
 Type the word you want to monitor into the box and click "Add Word."
-If you want to monitor case variations, you’ll need to add each variation separately.
-For example:
-Type "Fuck" and click "Add Word."
-Then type "fuck" and click "Add Word."

 Delete a Word:
 Highlight the word in the list, then click "Delete Word" to remove it from monitoring.